|The Sheep Shed Studio

 replaced or repaired.
 They now (2018) talk of replacing my right

-to hold one or two events here each summer.
+hope to hold one or two events here each summer in the future.

 I simply am not able to keep up with the big group events we have